 Even after the coming of the railroad, the presence of river commerce on the Missouri River remained significant for several Kansas communities, including Atchison and Leavenworth.
 Even into the 21st century, some towboats continued to haul barges on the Missouri River.

 Another important mode of water transportation was the once-popular ferry boats.
-These usually primitive affairs allowed travelers on foot, horseback, or wagons to safely cross rivers and streams that could not be forded.
+These usually primitive affairs allowed travelers on foot, horseback, or wagons to cross rivers and streams that could not be forded safely.
 Generally inexpensive to build, they were operated using oars, draft animals, or steam power.
 In time, they also became obsolete as bridges were built.

 Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Vol I; Standard Publishing Company, Chicago, IL 1912.